Lecture 17: The Observer Pattern

 people interested in concerts.
 (To keep things simple, we’ll just assume each

-concert has a unique name that we’ll represent as a String
+concert has a unique name that we’ll represent as a String; in practice,

 the data here might be more interesting, but it’ll obscure the pattern we’re